Menu

 Letter of Explanation:

 For many of the reasons listed above, if an applicant’s qualification is questionable, the applicant can make a big difference by preparing a letter to submit along with the application explaining the circumstances relating to the incriminating information.
 Again, don’t make excuses.
 Rather, truthfully explain how and why things happened, and further explain what you are doing or have done to address the issues.
 Take responsibility for your past behavior.
 Carefully and thoughtfully prepare this letter.
 Have someone edit it for grammar.
-If you are not a good writer, ask someone that is a good writer to compose it for you.
-This letter could make all the difference in an approval or denial of your application.
+If you are not a good writer, ask someone who is a good writer to compose it for you.
+This letter could make all the difference in the approval or denial of your application.

 Referrals:

 Don’t be shy about asking your employer and your landlord for written references.
 If they are willing, enclose these references with your rental application.
-This will go a long way towards securing an approval.
+This will go a long way towards securing approval.

 Read More

-How to Rent Out an Apartment
+How to Rent a Furnished Apartment That’s Right for You?

 Read More